 - Are you using multi-factor authentication?

-Utilizing a cloud-based environment puts an obligation regarding the organization’s security on to the cloud supplier.
+Utilizing a cloud-based environment puts an obligation regarding the organization’s security on the cloud supplier.
 Being a customer, you need to inquire:

 - Are there gateway safety measures against malware threats?